maxmahlke/classy/README.md

 Quickly find and download spectra in public repositories.

-/Example/: List all spectra of asteroids in the Themis family with albedos up to 0.06 that cover the 0.45-1.8μm range.
+*Example*: List all spectra of asteroids in the Themis family with albedos up to 0.06 that cover the 0.45-1.8μm range.

 ```shell
 $ classy spectra --wave_min 0.45 --wave_max 1.8 --family Themis --albedo ,0.06